 Postwestern Cultures: Literature, Theory, Space, ed.
 Susan Kollin.
 Lincoln: University of Nebraska Press, 2007.

 Nature’s State: Imagining Alaska as the Last Frontier.
-Chapel Hill: University of North Carolina Press, 2001.
-(Named a 2002 Choice Outstanding Academic Title).
+Chapel Hill: University of North Carolina Press, 2001 (Named a 2002 Choice Outstanding Academic Title).

-Selected Articles and Book Chapters
+Recent Articles and Book Chapters

 “On the ‘Ragged Margins’ of History: Burdens of Truth and National Identity in Ana Menéndez’s The Last War,” Studies in American Fiction 40: 1 (Spring 2013): 131-53.